andreww5au/PaSD-client/README.md

 The hardware has an additional few (currently around 7) analogue inputs available for monitoring sensor readings.
 To allow room for expansion, 12 registers (and a matching set of 48 threshold registers) are allocated, as SYS_SENSE01 through SYS_SENSE12.
-Most of these will probably used to monitor temperatures at various points in the engineering prototypes.
+Most of these will probably be used to monitor temperatures at various points in the engineering prototypes.

 The port registers are: